The offers you see on CardMatch are personalized to your credit profile. But what do you do when you’re not seeing the offers you were hoping for?

 Check CardMatch regularly

-Playing the credit game right comes with rewards – and a better chance at scoring elevated introductory bonuses on CardMatch.
+Staying on top of your credit comes with rewards – and a better chance at scoring elevated introductory bonuses on CardMatch.

 While you’re working on your credit, make sure to check CardMatch regularly.
-It won’t hurt your credit score, and you’ll get personalized offers every time.
+It won’t hurt your credit score, and you may get personalized offers every time.
 You never know when you might come across an exciting new offer, whether because it’s newly added or you now meet the credit requirements.